contivpp/contivpp-site/content/blog/contiv-vpp-API-topology-example.md

 	]

-Looking at the response we see that the interface with "SwIfIndex": 7 has an ARP cache entry for 10.1.3.9.
+Looking at the response, we see that the interface with "SwIfIndex": 7 has an ARP cache entry for 10.1.3.9.
 Our NGINX podIP!
 There is an interface on the contiv vswitch connecting the NGINX POD-IP address of 10.1.3.9.

-Next we need to find out the IP address of this interface.
+Next, we need to find out the IP address of this interface.
 This can be accomplished by calling the interfaces REST API on K8s-worker2 and use "SwIfIndex": 7 to look up the IP address (for brevity sake, we only retrieve tap interfaces).

 	vagrant@k8s-worker2:~$ curl http://0.0.0.0:9999/vpp/dump/v1/interfaces/tap